CorentinLAMY/Engineering-ressources/README.md

 * [MPLAB X IPE](https://) To transfert program
 * [MPLAB Harmony](https://) For project creation with libraries

+Most (not all) MCUs like Arduino, STM32, PIC32 and ESP32 can be program and debug with:
+* [PlatformIO](https://...)
+One of the best IDE available for free.

 ## 1.3.
 Linux singleboard computers